lwa-project/lsl/doc/source/observations.rst

 These functions convert Python datetime instances to modified Julian Data (MJD) and milliseconds past midnight (MPM) pairs.

-.. autofunction:: lsl.common.mcs.datetime2mjdmpm
+.. autofunction:: lsl.common.mcs.datetime_to_mjdmpm
-.. autofunction:: lsl.common.mcs.mjdmpm2datetime
+.. autofunction:: lsl.common.mcs.mjdmpm_to_datetime

 Specifiying Delay and Gains for the Digital Processor
 +++++++++++++++++++++++++++++++++++++++++++++++++++++